dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 }
 ```

-OK so how should we add our enemies?
+OK, so how should we add our enemies?

 ## Adding Our Enemies

-The goal is to add a different amount of enemies per level.
+The goal is to add a different number of enemies per level.
 While level 1 adds 3, later levels will increase the number of beasts to make the challenge harder as you play through
 the game.
 We will have to create a single beast module that we can instantiate multiple times per level which will take care of
 its own position on the board and how it moves.
-In a way, this module will likley be pretty similar to our player module because it will do similar things.
+In a way, this module will likely be pretty similar to our player module because it will do similar things.
 For this tutorial we will only build a single type of beast but the original game had three different types which all
-presented a different type of challege.
+presented a different type of challenge.
 Because this is a Rust tutorial and I think it would be fun for you to build your own beast type on your own outside
 this tutorial, we should build our own beast [`trait`](https://doc.rust-lang.org/book/ch10-02-traits.html) to make that
 easier.